 The Model Family Strategy: Covering Every Deployment Scenario

-The V4 model family -- Lite, standard, and Vision -- mirrors a pattern that is becoming standard across Chinese AI development, but DeepSeek executes it with particular precision.
+The V4 model family -- confirmed Pro and Flash routes, plus reported Vision-style interface signals -- mirrors a pattern that is becoming standard across Chinese AI development, but DeepSeek executes it with particular precision.

-V4 Lite targets edge deployment.
+V4 Flash targets economical deployment.
 This is critical in China, where AI applications span far beyond cloud data centers.
 Manufacturing quality inspection systems on factory floors in Dongguan do not have reliable high-bandwidth connections to cloud inference endpoints.
 Autonomous vehicles in Wuhan cannot tolerate the latency of a round-trip to a remote server.
-Lite models that run on local hardware -- increasingly powered by domestic chips from Huawei and Cambricon -- are not a compromise.
+Smaller or cheaper serving profiles that run on local or heterogeneous hardware -- increasingly including domestic chips from Huawei and Cambricon -- are not a compromise.
 They are the product.

-V4 is the flagship, designed to compete directly with GPT-4-class models on benchmarks while maintaining DeepSeek's cost-efficiency advantage.
-Based on the V3 architecture, expect continued use of MoE with further refinements to the expert routing and attention mechanisms.
+V4 Pro is the flagship, designed to compete directly with top closed-source models on reasoning and long-context workloads while maintaining DeepSeek's cost-efficiency advantage.
+Based on the V3 architecture lineage, the strategic expectation is continued emphasis on MoE-style sparsity, expert routing, and attention efficiency.

-V4 Vision extends the model family into multimodal territory.
+Vision / multimodal capability remains the next important track.
 This is where China's AI applications diverge most significantly from Western use cases.
-In the United States and Europe, multimodal AI is primarily consumer-facing: photo analysis, document understanding, creative tools.
+In the United States and Europe, multimodal AI is often consumer-facing: photo analysis, document understanding, creative tools.
 In China, the largest multimodal AI deployments are industrial: computer vision for manufacturing quality control, perception systems for autonomous vehicles and robotics, and agricultural monitoring systems that combine satellite imagery with ground-level sensor data.

 The model family approach also solves a distribution problem.
 Rather than forcing every customer to use a one-size-fits-all model, DeepSeek can offer a menu of options that correspond to actual deployment scenarios.
 A Shenzhen electronics manufacturer does not need the same model as a Shanghai hedge fund.
 The family architecture lets DeepSeek serve both without compromising either.